 WHAT TO AVOID: Focusing on a single opinion poll — especially outliers — without providing context.

-HOW TO GET IT RIGHT: When covering an individual poll, put its findings into perspective by noting historic trends and what other recent polls show.
+HOW TO GET IT RIGHT: When covering an individual poll, put its findings into perspective by noting historic trends and what other recent polls have found.
 Consider combining poll results and reporting averages to give audiences the most accurate picture of public sentiment.

 “Don’t just cover one, but look at the full picture,” Larsen says.
 “Acknowledge the existence of other opinion polls.
 How does [this poll] compare to long-term trends?”

-He warns against overplaying outliers, or polls with results that differ substantially from or even contradict the findings of most other polls.
+He advises against overplaying outliers — polls with results that differ substantially from or even contradict the findings of most other polls.
 While journalists and audiences might find polls showing major changes more interesting, their findings probably are not reliable and might be a statistical fluke, Larsen explains.

 Combining poll results and reporting on averages would offer audiences the best understanding of public opinion at a given point in time.
 Only some news organizations have the technical expertise to perform such analyses, however.

 For journalists who need help calculating weighted averages, Larsen recommends reaching out to a pollster or statistician.